 Ali Ramezani-Kebrya

 I am an Associate Professor (with tenure) in the Department of Informatics at the University of Oslo (UiO), a Principal Investigator at the Norwegian Center for Knowledge-driven Machine Learning (Integreat), and the SFI Visual Intelligence, and a member of the European Laboratory for Learning and Intelligent Systems (ELLIS) Society.
-I serve as an Area Chair of NeurIPS.
+I serve as an Area Chair of NeurIPS and AISTATS and Action Editor for Transactions on Machine Learning Research.

 Before joining UiO, I was a Senior Scientific Collaborator at EPFL, working with Prof. Volkan Cevher in Laboratory for Information and Inference Systems (LIONS).
 Before joining LIONS, I was an NSERC Postdoctoral Fellow at the Vector Institute in Toronto working with Prof. Daniel M. Roy.
 I received my Ph.D. from the University of Toronto where I was very fortunate to be advised by Prof. Ben Liang and Prof. Min Dong.

 My current research is focused on understanding how the input data distribution is encoded within layers of popular neural networks and developing theoretical concepts and practical tools to minimize the statistical risk under resource constraints and realistic settings referring to statistical and system characteristics contrary to an ideal learning setting.
-I am interested in a broad range of applications including but not limited to neuroscience, autonomous navigation and driving, designing next-generation networks, and medical data.
+I am interested in a broad range of applications including but not limited to emotion recognition, marine data, and neuroscience.

 Recent News